cjsauer/genetic-sandbox/docs.md

 <a name="App+grid"></a>

 ### app.grid : <code>[HexGrid](#HexGrid)</code>
+A grid of tiles serving as the main stage of the simulation

 **Kind**: instance property of <code>[App](#App)</code>
 <a name="App+systems"></a>

 ### app.systems : <code>Array.ISystem</code>
+Array of systems included in the main processing loop

 **Kind**: instance property of <code>[App](#App)</code>
 <a name="App+initialize"></a>